-Grandma grew hyotan in her vegetable garden and she used it to make a soft, tasty dish that became a staple in my diet.
+Sadly, grandma passed away not long ago, but she lives on in many forms, including her recipes.
+As a food photographer, I have been remembering grandma by recreating some of her cherished recipes.
+She grew hyotan in her vegetable garden and she used it to make a soft, tasty dish that became a staple in my diet.
 It showed up at family potlucks, when someone was feeling under the weather, or when my brother wasn’t eating enough veggies, as this was the only dish with greens he would eat without complaint.
-I didn’t realize how rare of a dish it was until I left home to go to college; grandma’s hyotan squash and chicken dish became something I’d see only once a year, if I was lucky.
+I didn’t realize how rare of a dish it was until I left home to go to college; grandma’s hyotan squash and chicken dish became something I’d see only once a year if I was lucky.

-A couple years ago, my mom Cynthia Pratt entered grandma’s hyotan squash and chicken dish into a recipe contest.
-Mom’s recipes have a tendency to win these sorts of contests, so it was no surprise when it was selected for publication in Hawaii’s ‘Ohana Cookbook.
+A couple years ago, my mom, Cynthia Pratt, entered grandma’s hyotan squash and chicken dish into a recipe contest.
+Mom’s recipes have a tendency to win these sorts of contests, so it was not a surprise when it was selected for publication in Hawaii’s ‘Ohana Cookbook.
 Recently, a desire for the dish along with the chance luck of finding some hyotan squash at Viet Wah on Christmas Day inspired me to prepare the dish for myself.

 2 lbs boneless, skinless chicken thighs

 6 cloves garlic, minced

 1 teaspoon salt

 1/2 cup water, broth, or beer

 1. Cut chicken thighs crosswise into 1/2-inch thick slices.
 Combine chicken with ginger, garlic, and salt and set into a bowl.
 Put aside.

 2. Peel hyotan with a vegetable peeler, removing just the first layer of green skin.
 Scrape out the moist seeds inside and throw seeds away.
 Cut remaining squash into cubes 1-inch thick.